 The Mounted Unit also functions as a search and rescue resource having participated in multiple past search and rescue missions.

 The Mounted Unit has historically participated in ceremonial and public relations events as well.
-These functions include the Annual Stanislaus County Peace Officer's Memorial, Annual California Peace Officer's Memorial, parades, school functions, etc. Although budgetary constraints have recently greatly diminished the unit's attendance at these.
+These functions include the Annual Stanislaus County Peace Officer's Memorial, Annual California Peace Officer's Memorial, parades, school functions, etc. Unfortunately, budgetary constraints have greatly diminished the unit's attendance at these events.

 Missions assigned to SWAT include:

 • Narcotic Search Warrant Service

 • High-Risk Arrests

 • Personal Protection Details